Etenil/mkjl/README.md

 mkjl
 ====

 mkjl is a (very bad) script to create FreeBSD, Debian GNU/kFreeBSD and ArchBSD jail inside a FreeBSD host.
-Ezjail is more powerfull and flexible, so if you want to use FreeBSD jails only, you definitely should use ezjail.
-If you want to manage Debian GNU/kFreeBSD or ArchBSD jails, please try mkjl.

 How does it works ?
 ===================